 Relax and be inspired

 Many people wish to be engaged one way or another for a better world, but there is so much to do, and on so many fronts, that it can easily seem overwhelming.
-Contrary to what we are usually accustomed to thinking, however, how much or how little we do is not the most important thing.
+Yet, contrary to what we are usually accustomed to thinking, how much or how little we do is not the most important thing.
 The quality of our intent is.

 Action is indispensable, but getting busy doing the right thing will never provide the meaning we seek in our life.
 And only this meaning will be our legacy to others; without it, the results of our actions will neither reach very far nor last very long.
-Another real successful activist for peace, the Vietnamese zen monk Thich Nath Han, expressed this with the genius of simplicity: “The way out is in.”
+A very successful activist for peace, the Vietnamese Zen monk Thich Nath Han, expressed this with the genius of simplicity: “The way out is in.”
 His friend MLK never said anything else.

 Spread the word

-To social media profit-driven platforms, on the other hand, we are the product.
-Data points crafting the personal profile of users are collected in myriads of different ways to then be sold as laser-pointed information for advertising campaigns.
-Facebook in particular has specialized in triggering emotional reactions fitting the profile already known of each user to have them stay longer on the platform, thus providing ever more data points.
+Rather than manufacturing consent, corporate social media work on what could seem like the opposite—still, however, to the detriment of actual debate.
+To these platforms, you and I are the product.
+Data points crafting users’ profiles are collected in myriads of ways to be sold as laser-pointed information for advertising campaigns.
+To that aim, Facebook has notably specialized in triggering emotional reactions fitting the profile already known of each user, inciting them to stay longer on the platform and thus provide even more data points.
 This is undoubtedly good for Facebook’s advertising business but disastrous for democracy, as people end up siloed in the world vision they like best.

 It is definitely a mission, then, to help people go toward independent media when you find one that has nothing to sell other than the quality of its work.
 Places where critical thinking genuinely matters are also where the audience’s judgment is taken seriously.
 All in all, this puts the media’s destiny into the right hands—theirs and yours.